chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 ### Vagueness and Inaccuracies Regarding Witnesses

 There are multiple occurences within the document where witness testimony is presented in such a vague manner that it is impossible to draw meaningful conclusions from it.
-I again refer to my point about my own right to reply if others have been making aspersions against my character in the course of them giving testimony that I mentioned in the section [[#regarding the anonymity of witnesses]].
+I again refer to my point about my own right to reply if others have been making aspersions against my character in the course of them giving testimony that I mentioned in the section [[#regarding anonymity of witnesses]].

 #### General Vagueness

->
+> ==Various people== present confirmed the nature of the interaction, but were not able to confirm the content of it. — [[Christopher Hill complaint School final.pdf#page=5|IO Report pg.
+5]]

+> For context, I have been told by ==various parties== that there is both a tacit, and explicit (https://docs.google.com/forms/d/e/1FAIpQLSddKRs7qcaOatA0KQLyvGEtumWsFykZ4h2WA9dn0XQNzYEvcQ/viewform) understanding that participation in the full concert requires full participation in the dress rehearsal. — [[Christopher Hill complaint School final.pdf#page=5|IO Report pg.
+5]]

+> Several of the witnesses expressed surprise that any absence from dress rehearsals had been asked for, or granted. — [[Christopher Hill complaint School final.pdf#page=6|IO Report pg.
+6]]

+> Witnesses speak of Mr. Rosina’s tone of voice and clear exasperation which caused the orchestra to fall silent, and Mr. Hill’s disrespectful tone in addressing Mr. Rosina. [[Christopher Hill complaint School final.pdf#page=6|IO Report pg.
+6]]